 Europe

 Iceland, Liechtenstein, Norway, Switzerland and the UK have their own set of advanced ESG regulations, partly driven by trade agreements and relations with the EU.
-We also see the effects of the Omnibus packages in these countries; eg, the Swiss government has suspended ongoing legislative processes in order to align national regulations with the EU.
+We also see the effects of the Omnibus packages in these countries; for example, the Swiss government has suspended ongoing legislative processes to align national regulations with EU developments.
 In the Balkans, ESG regulations and standards are slowly developing, predominantly driven by trade relations with the EU, EFTA and the UK.

 Asia-Pacific